NithyaNN3/docker/Introduction.md

 - Containers are lightweight, use OS of the host, starts quickly and need less hardware resources
 - Docker engine runs containers.
 Containers are processes.
 Containers share the 'kernel' of the host which means there are specific APIs that communicate with the host OS.

-- Docker image - cutdown version of an OS, has a runtime env, third party libraries, env variables, application files.
+- Docker image - the cutdown version of an OS, has a runtime env, third party libraries, env variables, application files.
 We tell containers to take an image and run it as a process.
 Can push these images to docker registry.